Skip to main content

 Region: Mostar, Herzegovina

-Mostar specialty of stuffed onions filled with minced meat and rice, cooked in tomato sauce.
+A Mostar specialty: onions hollowed out, filled with minced meat and rice, and cooked down in tomato sauce.

 Punjene Paprike